Technology

 Engie committed to rolling customers onto its cheapest tariff (from May 2017) when their fixed deal ends.
 It calls this its ‘rollover promise’.

-It also announced it’ll launch an Engie Tracker tariff in summer 2017.
-The price of this tariff will be updated every month to reflect wholesale costs in the price customers pay.
-Engie says this 'will provide greater transparency on pricing'.
+It also launched Engie Tracker in September 2017.
+The price of this tariff is updated every month to reflect the wholesale price of energy.
+So customers' bills can rise and fall.
+Engie says this 'provides fairness and transparency of pricing'.

 All of Engie's tariffs have 100% renewable electricity.
 It also offers one with 100% renewable gas.